 - Value and recognize individual employee contributions

-- Help employees understand and appreciate the value of their rewards
+- Help employees understand and appreciate the value of their compensation

 Our compensation includes: